citrix/citrix-daas-rest-go/citrixorchestration/docs/StatusModel.md

 HasSupportedAuthenticators returns a boolean if a field has been set.

+### GetShowSecurityBannerOnLoginPage

+`func (o *StatusModel) GetShowSecurityBannerOnLoginPage() bool`

+GetShowSecurityBannerOnLoginPage returns the ShowSecurityBannerOnLoginPage field if non-nil, zero value otherwise.

+### GetShowSecurityBannerOnLoginPageOk

+`func (o *StatusModel) GetShowSecurityBannerOnLoginPageOk() (*bool, bool)`

+GetShowSecurityBannerOnLoginPageOk returns a tuple with the ShowSecurityBannerOnLoginPage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShowSecurityBannerOnLoginPage

+`func (o *StatusModel) SetShowSecurityBannerOnLoginPage(v bool)`

+SetShowSecurityBannerOnLoginPage sets ShowSecurityBannerOnLoginPage field to given value.

+### HasShowSecurityBannerOnLoginPage

+`func (o *StatusModel) HasShowSecurityBannerOnLoginPage() bool`

+HasShowSecurityBannerOnLoginPage returns a boolean if a field has been set.

+### SetShowSecurityBannerOnLoginPageNil

+`func (o *StatusModel) SetShowSecurityBannerOnLoginPageNil(b bool)`

+ SetShowSecurityBannerOnLoginPageNil sets the value for ShowSecurityBannerOnLoginPage to be an explicit nil

+### UnsetShowSecurityBannerOnLoginPage
+`func (o *StatusModel) UnsetShowSecurityBannerOnLoginPage()`

+UnsetShowSecurityBannerOnLoginPage ensures that no value is present for ShowSecurityBannerOnLoginPage, not even an explicit nil
+### GetSecurityBannerOnLoginPage

+`func (o *StatusModel) GetSecurityBannerOnLoginPage() string`

+GetSecurityBannerOnLoginPage returns the SecurityBannerOnLoginPage field if non-nil, zero value otherwise.

+### GetSecurityBannerOnLoginPageOk

+`func (o *StatusModel) GetSecurityBannerOnLoginPageOk() (*string, bool)`

+GetSecurityBannerOnLoginPageOk returns a tuple with the SecurityBannerOnLoginPage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityBannerOnLoginPage

+`func (o *StatusModel) SetSecurityBannerOnLoginPage(v string)`

+SetSecurityBannerOnLoginPage sets SecurityBannerOnLoginPage field to given value.

+### HasSecurityBannerOnLoginPage

+`func (o *StatusModel) HasSecurityBannerOnLoginPage() bool`

+HasSecurityBannerOnLoginPage returns a boolean if a field has been set.

+### SetSecurityBannerOnLoginPageNil

+`func (o *StatusModel) SetSecurityBannerOnLoginPageNil(b bool)`

+ SetSecurityBannerOnLoginPageNil sets the value for SecurityBannerOnLoginPage to be an explicit nil

+### UnsetSecurityBannerOnLoginPage
+`func (o *StatusModel) UnsetSecurityBannerOnLoginPage()`

+UnsetSecurityBannerOnLoginPage ensures that no value is present for SecurityBannerOnLoginPage, not even an explicit nil
+### GetShowConnectedControllerOnLoginPage

+`func (o *StatusModel) GetShowConnectedControllerOnLoginPage() bool`

+GetShowConnectedControllerOnLoginPage returns the ShowConnectedControllerOnLoginPage field if non-nil, zero value otherwise.

+### GetShowConnectedControllerOnLoginPageOk

+`func (o *StatusModel) GetShowConnectedControllerOnLoginPageOk() (*bool, bool)`

+GetShowConnectedControllerOnLoginPageOk returns a tuple with the ShowConnectedControllerOnLoginPage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShowConnectedControllerOnLoginPage

+`func (o *StatusModel) SetShowConnectedControllerOnLoginPage(v bool)`

+SetShowConnectedControllerOnLoginPage sets ShowConnectedControllerOnLoginPage field to given value.

+### HasShowConnectedControllerOnLoginPage

+`func (o *StatusModel) HasShowConnectedControllerOnLoginPage() bool`

+HasShowConnectedControllerOnLoginPage returns a boolean if a field has been set.

+### SetShowConnectedControllerOnLoginPageNil

+`func (o *StatusModel) SetShowConnectedControllerOnLoginPageNil(b bool)`

+ SetShowConnectedControllerOnLoginPageNil sets the value for ShowConnectedControllerOnLoginPage to be an explicit nil

+### UnsetShowConnectedControllerOnLoginPage
+`func (o *StatusModel) UnsetShowConnectedControllerOnLoginPage()`

+UnsetShowConnectedControllerOnLoginPage ensures that no value is present for ShowConnectedControllerOnLoginPage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)